 Technology now is being controlled by a few companies.
 The social media boom has been controlled by a company that’s a bit… questionable.
 They are essentially unaccountable.
-As he travelled to Hamburg, he found Heathrow full of screens advertising Facebook’s privacy.
+As Webb travelled to Hamburg, he found Heathrow full of screens advertising Facebook’s privacy.
 But the interesting thing was the degree to which it connected the digital realm and the physical realm.

 AR versus VR

 Read this.
 All of our communication is increasingly attached to our social profiles.
 The document shows that Zuckerberg wants to destroy phones via VR/AR.
 He sees it as the next big computing platform.
-And he wanted to but the Unity video game engine.
+And he wanted to buy the Unity video game engine.
 But they wouldn’t sell.

-Johanna (@johwska) made a couple of beauty filters that garnered her millions of followers.
+Johanna (@johwska) made a couple of beauty filters that garnered her thousands of followers.
 But she can’t code.
 How did she did this?
-She used Spark AR, the language that Facebook write because it couldn’t buy Unity.
+She used Spark AR, the language that Facebook created because it couldn’t buy Unity.
 And once a few people became famous like her, they made it available to everyone - while destroying the ability of the filter creator to go viral.But they’d trained 100,000s of people to use their node AR programming system.